Methyltransferase: Natural product methyltransferases

 Important examples of this enzyme class in humans include phenylethanolamine N-methyltransferase (PNMT), which converts norepinephrine to epinephrine, and histamine N-methyltransferase (HNMT), which methylates histamine in the process of histamine metabolism.
-Catechol-O-methyltransferase (COMT) degrades a class of molecules known as catcholamines that includes dopamine, epinephrine, and norepenepherine.
+Catechol-O-methyltransferase (COMT) degrades a class of molecules known as catecholamines that includes dopamine, epinephrine, and norepenepherine.

 Non-SAM dependent methyltransferases

 Methanol, methyl tetrahydrofolate, mono-, di-, and trimethylamine, methanethiol, methyltetrahydromethanopterin, and chloromethane are all methyl donors found in biology as methyl group donors, typically in enzymatic reactions using the cofactor vitamin B12.
 These substrates contribute to methyl transfer pathways including methionine biosynthesis, methanogenesis, and acetogenesis.

 Radical SAM methyltransferases

 Based on different protein structures and mechanisms of catalysis, there are 3 different types of radical SAM (RS) methylases: Class A, B, and C. Class A RS methylases are the best characterized of the 4 enzymes and are related to both RlmN and Cfr.
 RlmN is ubiquitous in bacteria which enhances translational fidelity and RlmN catalyzes methylation of C2 of adenosine 2503 (A2503) in 23 S rRNA and C2 of adenosine (A37).
 Cfr, on the other hand, catalyzes methylation of C8 of A2503 as well and it also catalyzes C2 methylation.
 Class B is currently the largest class of radical SAM methylases which can methylate both sp2-hybridized and sp3-hybridized carbon atoms in different sets of substrates unlike Class A which only catalyzes sp2-hybridized carbon atoms.
 The main difference that distinguishes Class B from others is the additional N-terminal cobalamin-binding domain that binds to the RS domain.
 Class C methylase has homologous sequence with the RS enzyme, coproporphyrinogen III oxidase (HemN), which also catalyzes the methylation of sp2-hybridized carbon centers yet it lacks the 2 cysteines required for methylation in mechanism of Class A.